If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Living in Michigan may be more affordable than you think.
 Here are a few cities that offer great bang for your buck.

-Right by Lake Huron, Alpena has lots of retirees among its 10,086 residents, and offers lots of outdoor activities and access to nature.
-The median home value in Alpena, according to Niche, is $76,200, significantly lower than the national median of $184,700.
+Right by Lake Huron, Alpena has lots of retirees among its 10,034 residents, and offers lots of outdoor activities and access to nature.
+The median home value in Alpena, according to Niche, is $74,600, significantly lower than the national median of $217,500.
 Although Michigan has some of the highest property taxes in the country, Alpena County charges 1.19% -- one of the lowest statewide rates (according to Tax-rates.org).

 Niles Township borders South Bend, Indiana, and is part of Berrien County.
 Residents might enjoy its slower pace -- there aren't the usual amenities a large city has to offer, but there are plenty of outdoor activities.
-The median home value in Niles Township is $110,300, and average property taxes are 1.17% of a home's fair market value.
-Although home prices are higher than others on our list, it still ranks in the top 20 for most affordable suburbs in Michigan.
+The median home value in Niles Township is $115,400, and average property taxes are 1.17% of a home's fair market value.
+Although home prices are higher than others on our list, it still ranks in the top 35 for most affordable suburbs in Michigan.

-Wherever you end up purchasing a home in Michigan, you'll need things like a steady stream of income and a strong credit score in order to qualify for the best mortgage rates.
+Wherever you end up purchasing a home in Michigan, you'll need things like a steady stream of income and a strong credit score to qualify for the best mortgage rates.
 It's a good idea to shop lenders to get the best deal possible.

 If you want to uncover more about the best mortgage lenders for low rates and fees, our experts have created a shortlist of the top mortgage companies.
 Some of our experts have even used these lenders themselves to cut their costs.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
-The Motley Fool has a Disclosure Policy.
-The Author and/or The Motley Fool may have an interest in companies mentioned.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.